dwightjack/storypug/README.md

 ### Decorators

-`storypug` provides some useful decorators as well:
+Storypug provides some useful decorators as well:

-#### `withStyle`
+#### `withStyle()`

 This decorator will wrap the rendered HTML in a DOM element with custom styles.
-The decorator can be configured globally by passing styles at invocation time or locally by mean of the `style` parameter:
+The decorator can be configured globally by passing styles at invocation time or locally via the `style` parameter:

 ```js
 // ...